DuyDoanLearning/stock_market_prediction_MachineLearning_and_LSTM/README.md

 ![](https://github.com/DuyDoanLearning/stock_market_prediction_MachineLearning_and_LSTM/blob/Stock-Prediction/Images/results_img_multi_lstm.png)

 ## Conclusions
 ML models can recognize simple relationships better than DL.
 Linear regression performs best in predicting tomorrow's stock price.
-The proposed features can achieve low errors.
-The technical indicators generated directly from the price give us lower error results.
+The proposed features can achieve low errors, especially when we form the spread between predictors and the target variable.
+This confirms the hypothesis that cointegration between two time series forms a linear relationship, and we can take advantage of this relationship to predict the future price of the VN-Index with a certain degree of accuracy.
+This also aligns with the cointegration and error correction model proposed by Engle and Granger in 1987.

-However, the log_diff version gave us excellent results, proving that based on the error correction model by Engle-Granger (1987), we should predict the log return of the price instead of directly predicting the true absolute price.
+However, the LSTM failed to capture this linear relationship.
+One possible explanation could be that the model takes the time series and is divided into batches of time steps.
+It has a short horizon of predicting, while the relationship between cointegration variables requires a longer horizon of learning and predicting.